ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

     not referenced, so switching  between ver 7 and ver 9 will not be an issue.

-*   MD5 hash values are used to confirm the identity of files.
-	MD5 hash							File size		File name
-	06a1f485b0fae62caa80850a8c7fd7c2	256,406 bytes	unifuzz64.dll

 ======================================================================
 ======================================================================
 Sample report output-